Doubles curling

 Doubles curling (most commonly seen as mixed doubles) is a variation of the sport of curling with only two players on each team.
 Mixed doubles is the most common format of doubles curling, where the term 'mixed' specifies that each team is composed of one man and one woman.
 The term mixed is also used to describe a specific format of 4-person team curling where the team consists of two men and two women and the throwing order alternates genders, see mixed team.

 With its smaller teams and quicker games, doubles curling has provided an opportunity for more countries to participate in international competition.
-At the 2019 World Mixed Doubles Championship 48 of the 61 World Curling Federation member countries were represented, including the first international curling competition for Kosovo, Ukraine, Nigeria, Saudi Arabia, and Mexico.
+At the 2019 World Mixed Doubles Championship 48 of the 61 World Curling member countries were represented, including the first international curling competition for Kosovo, Ukraine, Nigeria, Saudi Arabia, and Mexico.

 History

 The idea was developed by Curling Canada's Warren Hansen in 2001 to be one of four discipline variations for the inaugural Continental Cup of Curling.

 The first World Mixed Doubles Championship took place in 2008.
 Since its inception, Switzerland has won six of its first ten titles.
 Russia and Hungary have won their first world curling titles in the mixed doubles championship, and New Zealand, France, Austria, and the Czech Republic have won their first world curling medals.

 In 2002, Olympic scholar Bob Barney advocated for mixed doubles curling to be added to the Winter Olympics.
 He argued that it was a sport without any "gender factor", and high television ratings; and noted that equestrian events at the Summer Olympics was the only Olympic sport allowing males and females to compete against each other.

-The IOC did not approve the events for inclusion into the 2010 Winter Olympics, but an attempt to include the mixed doubles in the following winter Olympiad succeeded, making its Olympic debut at the 2018 Winter Olympics.
+The IOC did not approve the event for inclusion into the 2010 Winter Olympics, but an attempt to include the mixed doubles in the following winter Olympiad succeeded, making its Olympic debut at the 2018 Winter Olympics.
 John Morris and Kaitlyn Lawes won the first mixed doubles gold medal for Canada, defeating Switzerland in the final.
 The Olympic Athletes from Russia won the bronze medal match only to have their medal stripped from them after Alexander Krushelnitsky failed a drug test.
 Team Norway, who had finished fourth, was then awarded the bronze medal.